-The Morris water maze test (MWM) was used to assess memory deficits associated with spatial learning45 between days 13 and 18 post-CCI.
-A 100-cm-diameter pool filled with opaque water at 23°C was placed inside a white tent, ensuring light uniformity, with four visible cues hung 10 cm from the pool walls and an 11-cm diameter Plexiglas resting platform submerged 0.5 cm below the water level.
-Swimming performance (e.g., path, distance, speed, and latency) was tracked using software (ANY-maze, Smart; Bioseb, Vitrolles, France; RRID:SCR_014289).
+The Morris water maze test (MWM) was used to assess memory deficits associated with spatial learning between days 13-18 post-CCI.
+A 100 cm diameter pool filled with opaque water at 23°C was placed inside a white tent, ensuring light uniformity, with 4 visible cues hung 10 cm from the pool walls and a 11 cm diameter Plexiglas resting platform submerged 0.5 cm below the water level.
+Swimming performance (e.g. path, distance, speed and latency) was tracked using software (ANYmaze, Smart, Bioseb, France; RRID:SCR 014289).
 A learning period of 5 consecutive days (days 13-17 post-injury) and a probe trial on day 6 (day 18 post-injury) were used.
-During the learning period, each mouse was subjected to four trials a day, in the pool divided into four virtual quadrants.
-The position of the platform was constant throughout the training session, whereas the starting position on each of the four training trials was changed.
-If a mouse did not find the platform within 60 sec, it was guided to it.
-After reaching the platform, mice were allowed to stay there for 15 sec.
-During the probe trial, mice were allowed to swim for 60 sec in the absence of the platform, and the time it took to first enter the quadrant that had previously hosted the platform, was measured.
+During the learning period, each mouse was subjected to 4 trials a day, in the pool divided into 4 virtual quadrants.
+The position of the platform was constant throughout the training session, while the starting position on each of the 4 training trials was changed.
+If a mouse did not find the platform within 60 s, it was guided to it.
+After reaching the platform, mice were allowed to stay there for 15 s.
+During the probe trial, mice were allowed to swim for 60 s in the absence of the platform, and the time it took to first enter the quadrant that had previously hosted the platform, was measured.